chadkouse/bandnamehere/README.md

-# BandNameHere
+# Party Punch

-Web site for a future band yet to be named
+Web site for Party Punch

 Run `gatsby develop` in the terminal to start the dev site.

+Run `npm run deploy` in the terminal to deploy.